House Republicans unveil Medicaid cuts that Democrats warn will leave millions without care

 This is likely to lead to more churn in the program and present hurdles for people to stay covered, especially if they have to drive far to a local benefits office to verify their income in person.
 But Republicans say it’ll ensure that the program is administered to those who qualify for it.

 There would be a freeze on the so-called provider tax that some states use to help pay for large portions of their Medicaid programs.
-The extra tax often leads to higher payments from the federal government, which critics say is a loophole that creates abuse in the system.
+The extra tax often leads to higher payments from the federal government, which critics say is a loophole that allows states to inflate their budgets.

 The energy portions of the legislation run far fewer pages, but include rollbacks of climate-change strategies President Joe Biden signed into law in the Inflation Reduction Act.